Kimjintae1020/Kimjintae1020/README.md

-- 🎓 College student
+- 🎓 College Student
 - 🌱 Learning Backend
-- 💞️ My hobby is snowboard
+- 💞️ My hobby is  Snowboard
 - 📫 How to reach me ...